Interstate 87 (North Carolina): Future

+As of 5 February 2024, Virginia does not have a timetable to complete their section of I-87 and is not part of their infrastructure budget.

 Exit list

 Exit numbers were signed in May 2019.

 Auxiliary routes

 I-87 in North Carolina has one spur route, I-587 to Greenville.
 However, the westernmost segment of I-587 that would connect with I-87 near Wendell is still marked as US 264 (and Future I-587) until it is upgraded to current Interstate Highway standards.